vueuse/vueuse/packages/core/createReusableTemplate/index.md

 - `<ReuseTemplate>` will render the template provided by `<DefineTemplate>`.
 - `<DefineTemplate>` must be used before `<ReuseTemplate>`.

-> **Note**: It's recommanded to extract as separate components whenever possible.
+> **Note**: It's recommended to extract as separate components whenever possible.
 Abusing this function might lead to bad practices for your codebase.

 ### Passing Data